-Never be afraid to truly speak your mind.
+Never be afraid to speak your mind.

-It should be done in the nature of open conversation as opposed to making him feel like the bad guy or laying blame.
+Have an open conversation as opposed to making him feel like the bad guy or laying blame.

-If the trust issues are coming from your childhood, this is a lot more deep-rooted.
+When the trust issues are coming from your childhood, this is a lot more deep-rooted.

-It will take time to overcome.
+It takes time to overcome.